Emily-Jiang/demo-cloudnative/service-b/readme.md

     mvn clean package

-This will create an executable jar file **demo.jar** within the _target_ maven folder.
+This will create an executable jar file **demo-service-b.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/demo.jar
+    java -jar target/demo-service-b.jar

 ## Specification examples